Calverley Close: Revitalising your neighbourhood

 How about access around the house for wheelchair users?

-The information we have on file for you from the Occupational Therapist’s assessment will be discussed with Countryside, so that they can design your new home based on your needs and required adaptations.
-Riverside will talk with you individually about this; you can also discuss any concerns directly with your Resident Liaison Officer, Mandy.
+The information we have on file for you from the Occupational Therapist’s assessment will be discussed with you and Countryside, so that they can design your new home based on your needs and required adaptations.
+Riverside will talk with you individually about this; you can also discuss any concerns directly with your Resident Liaison Officer, Mandy Rana.

 The estate has been managed poorly.
 We have lost trust in Riverside.